abhishek-7901/LUMO/client/frontend/to-do.md

 8. Item table view [Prabhat] [DONE]
 9. Item edit and delete
 10. Add validations to every form in the backend.
 11. Error showing properly in case any sent from the backend, consider dummy for now.
+[Prabhat] [DONE]
-12. Give drop downs for designation and department [Prabhat]
+12. Give drop downs for designation and department [Prabhat] [DONE]
-13. Admin Dashboard UI
+13. Admin Dashboard UI [Prabhat]  [DONE]

 ### Backend
 1. Make Loan master table - Loan id, type of loan, duration in years